AdobeDocs/experience-manager-guides.en/help/product-guide/install-guide-merged/conf-dita-search.md

 1. Enabling the metadata extraction option in the configMgr
 1. Running the metadata extraction workflow

+Perform the following steps to enable the metadata extraction option in the configMgr based on the service you are using.

+>[!BEGINTABS]

+>[!Cloud Service]

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following \(property\) details to configure the metadata extraction option: